VueGWT/vue-gwt/docs/guide/project-setup.md

 ```

 ::: warning
-Starting beta-3, Vue GWT requires at least GWT 2.8.1 to work.
+Starting 1.0.0, Vue GWT has been tested with GWT 2.9.0.
 :::

 ### Configure Annotation Processing